stevenrskelton/build-action-file-receiver/README.md

 HTTP Upload Server
 - built on FS2, handles HTTP PUT
-- validates upload is latest version in Maven, and validates upload correct MD5 checksum
+- validates upload is the latest version in Maven, and validates upload has correct MD5 checksum
 - can optionally execute command after upload; useful for deployment and restarting

 ![Request Flow](./requests.drawio.svg)